-Get ready for the fifth video in BombBomb’s Getting Started series!
+Get ready for the sixth video in BombBomb’s Getting Started series!

 We all like feedback and information about our contacts, but sometimes it can be kind of a pain to gather the details you want and rally new people to join your communication circle.
 Enter: the lovely world of forms.

 In this video, we’ll teach you how to create forms that can help you with these debacles.
 You’ll get to learn how to optimize the form function, making opt-ins and information collection as easy as possible.

 We’ll show you the process of creating a new form, adding images or videos, formatting customization, form options for your lists or contacts, previewing your landing page, and form metrics.